A booming speaker with a twist: LG XBOOM 360 XO2 review

 Contained inside the LG XBOOM XO2 is a 3-inch woofer, a 1-inch tweeter, and passive radiators, which work together to produce crisp, high-end vocals and bassy sounds that are perfect for a variety of music and other entertainment.
 The XO2's resonating bassy sound is impeccable compared to similarly-priced speakers and even the best TV soundbars.

 In using the XO2 as a soundbar for my television and monitor, I found the 360-degree sound to create a good level of immersion, and out of thought for my neighbours, I could only justify listening at around 50-60 per cent volume.
-I found the XO2's ability to envelop the room in omnidirectional sound to be particularly commendable for such a moderately sized speaker.
+I found the XO2's ability to envelop the room in omnidirectional sound to be a real win for such a moderately sized speaker.

 The XO2's lighting function: more than just a gimmick?

-The XO2's built-in lighting mode, upon initial inspection, seemed like a strange and otherwise useless feature.
-But when evening rolls in, it's not only nice to have a powerful speaker tucked away in the corner or beneath your television, but the fact that it doubles as a lamp works quite beautifully in setting mood, and having the power to control and adjust it from your smartphone is feels like sheer luxury.
+While I first found the XO2's built-in lighting mode to be a strange and otherwise useless feature – until the evening rolls in.
+It's not only nice to have a powerful speaker tucked away in the corner or beneath your television, but the fact that it doubles as a lamp works quite beautifully in setting mood, and having the power to control and adjust it from your smartphone is feels like sheer luxury.

 The primary light source from the XO2 comes from its cone-like light, which hovers above the metal grill of the speaker.
 This ultra-modern aesthetic is sure to divide shoppers, it's easy to love or hate, but I've found that the design has quickly grown on me.
 The downward-facing position of the light casts an inviting glow around the speaker itself, which you'd hardly expect to find in a speaker of its price.